 Things to do on Princes’ Islands

 First of all, the ferry ride to the islands is a fabulous travel experience alone!
 But once you get off the ferry I suggest you go rent a bike and hit the quaint streets and explore!
-There are so many incredible houses to gawk at, you’ll love biking around looking at them!
+There are so many incredible houses to gawk at, and you’ll love biking around and looking at them!

-After biking, why not stop at a beach and take a dip.
+After biking, why not stop at a beach and take a dip?
 This is one place in Istanbul where you have some lovely beaches so take advantage of them.

 Hotels on Princes’ Islands – the Ada Palas Buyukada